The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 ![](https://cdn.discordapp.com/attachments/583964695266983944/890665917325918408/unknown.png)

 Plunge pulling is recommended, but Unmend, and facepull openers are also viable.
 The most important consideration is which one best allows both you and your fellow melee players to keep your GCDs rolling, as Garuda's small size and rapid movement can easily eat your inputs.
-Consider as well whether you gain a use of Plunge overall vs holding it for raidbuffs.
+Consider as well whether you gain a use of Plunge overall, versus holding it for raidbuffs.
 The Tincture of Strength, Rampart, and Salted Earth uses are timed so that they will be active while Plumes are out and expire before Garuda jumps away.

 The very early Plunge use allows a second use before Garuda jumps away after the first set of Plumes.
 This then allows the third use to occur before she jumps away after Frictions, which in turn allows you to Plunge back onto the boss after blocking one of the double Mistral Songs.